Dental Ridge Grafting

 In many cases, we can use allograft material to implement bone grafting for dental implants.
 This bone is prepared from cadavers and used to get the patients own bone to grow into the repair site.
 It is quite effective and very safe.
 Synthetic materials can also be used to stimulate bone formation.
 We even use factors from your own blood to accelerate and promote bone formation in graft areas.

 These surgeries are performed in the out-office surgical suite under IV sedation or general anesthesia.
 After discharge, bed rest is recommended for one day and limited physical activity for one week.

-This reviews section is in progress.
-Call our office if you would like more information: Periodontist and Dental Implant Office in Jacksonville FL Phone Number 904-683-4781.
+We invite you to read testimonials from our dental bone graft patients.
+Call our Jacksonville office if you would like more information: Periodontist and Dental Implant Office in Jacksonville FL Phone Number 904-683-4781.